-The EPA's satisfaction with the department's Environmental Impact Assessment (EIA) service, during the year, in line with best practice principles of EIA

-The indicator is determined through surveys of the EPA members (service recipients) who rate the quality of each service against best practice principle (currently, the International Association for Impact Assessment's principles of EIA best practice).
+9. The EPA's satisfaction with the department's Environmental Impact Assessment (EIA) service, during the year, in line with best practice principles of EIA members (service recipients) who rate the quality of each service against best practice principle (currently, the International Association for Impact Assessment's principles of EIA best practice).